dantogno/unity-scripting-upgrade/Documentation/unity-scripting-upgrade.md

 1. Within the zip file, navigate to the **lib/netstandard2.0** directory and copy the **Newtonsoft.Json.dll** file.

-1. Inside your Unity project's root **Assets** folder, create a new folder named **Plugins**.
-This is a special folder name in Unity.
+1. In your Unity project's root **Assets** folder, create a new folder named **Plugins**.
+Plugins is a special folder name in Unity.
 See the [Unity documentation](https://docs.unity3d.com/Manual/Plugins.html) for more information.

-1. Paste the **Newtonsoft.Json.dll** file into the your Unity project's **Plugins** directory.
+1. Paste the **Newtonsoft.Json.dll** file into your Unity project's **Plugins** directory.
 You can now use code in the Json.NET package.

 ```csharp
 using Newtonsoft.Json;